fcrownarisk/Minecraft.Java/README.md

     My own Minecraft Laucher written in Java Edition with only senior school Acknowledge

-    To make sure the game resource comes from MOJANG
+    To make sure the game resource comes from MOJANG Api in Java Minecraft